 Also, you will have to serve the defendant either through the Sheriff’s Office or by Certified Mail.
 You may serve by Certified Mail if your claim does not exceed $10,000 and the defendant is in the state of Illinois (Check the box for Certified Mail on the summons.)
 You may refer to “How do I serve the Defendant?” below for information on serving the defendant.

 NOTE: Eviction/Joint Action cases cannot be served by Certified Mail.

 The Complaint and Summons forms can be downloaded HERE

 Q: Will I have to pay a filing fee and if so for what amount?

 A: Yes, you will be required to pay a filing fee.
 The fee will vary depending on the amount of your claim.
-You may pick up a schedule of filing fees at the Customer Service Counter in the Civil Division in Room 601 in the Richard J. Daley Center, or go to the Civil Division page and view the fee schedule on the bottom-right of the page.
+You may pick up a schedule of filing fees at the Customer Service Counter in the Civil Division in Room 601 of the Richard J. Daley Center, or view the fee schedule at CCG 0603 (FEE SCHEDULE).